BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/02_1_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 Finally, you'll need to fill in a root password, which will be the password used for the root account.

+### Choose Other Standup Options

+Blockchain Commons is currently in the process of expandings its Bitcoin Standup Scripts with options to install Lightning and other Bitcoin apps of note.
+Take a look at any extra options, and see if they're things that you'd like to play with.
+In particular, if Lightning is an option, we suggest installing it, because it will make [Chapter 18](18_0_Understanding_Your_Lightning_Setup.md) and [Chapter 19](19_0_Using_Lightning.md) much easier.

 ### Choose a Linode Plan

 You'll next to choose a Linode plan.